Multivariate Fast Iterative Filtering for the decomposition of nonstationary signals: Proposed Approach

 If we define $N_0=\max_{i=1,\ldots,\ n} N_i$, then the stopping criterion \eqref{eq:Discrete_Abs_StopCond} holds true $\forall k\geq N_0$, and the conclusion of the theorem follows directly. \end{proof} We recall that computing the DFT of a vector is equivalent to multiplying it on the left by $U^T$, whereas the iDFT is equivalent to multiplying it on the left by~$U$.

 The MvFIF approach has several advantages with respect to previously developed methods proposed in the literature.

 First of all there is no need to make any assumption on the signal under investigation.
-This is required, instead, in methods based on optimization like, for instance, the Multivariate Variational Mode Decomposition (MVMD) method \cite{ur2019multivariate}, or methods based on wavelets, e.g. the Synchrosqueezing--based time-frequency analysis method \cite{ahrabian2015synchrosqueezing} and the empirical wavelet transform based approach for multivariate data processing \cite{singh2018empirical}.
+This is required, instead, in methods based on optimization like, for instance, the Multivariate Variational Mode Decomposition (MVMD) method \cite{ur2019multivariate}, or methods based on wavelets, e.g. the Synchrosqueezing--based time-frequency analysis method \cite{ahrabian2015synchrosqueezing} and the empirical wavelet transform based approach for multivariate data processing, like the multivariate projection-based EWT \cite{singh2018empirical,tripathy2020}, where a basis has to be selected a priori.

+Moreover, MvFIF, as for EMD based methods, does not require to specify a priori the number of IMFs to be produced by the method.
+Whereas, methods like MVMD, MSSA, and the more recent multivariate sliding mode SSA \cite{jain2020}, require this number to be set before running the decomposition.

-Furthermore the proposed method has no limitation on the number of channels, like in the bivariate and trivariate extension of EMD proposed in the past.
+Furthermore the proposed method has no limitations on the number of channels, like in the bivariate and trivariate extension of EMD proposed in the past.

-This new algorithm produces directly a unique decomposition, whereas the Multivariate Empirical Mode Decomposition (MEMD) \cite{rehman2009Multivariate} and its variants produce the final decomposition as the average among all the decompositions of many wisely chosen different projections of the original signal.
+This new algorithm produces directly a uniquely defined decomposition, whereas the MEMD \cite{rehman2009Multivariate} and its variants produce the final decomposition as the average among all the decompositions of many wisely chosen different projections of the original signal.

 Another important aspect regards its computational complexity.
 As we already mentioned, FIF computational complexity is $O(m\log(m))$, where $m$ is the length of the single channel signal under study.
-This is due to the acceleration of the Iterative Filtering moving average calculation via FFT, has detailed in \cite{cicone2019IF_num_an}.
+This is due to the acceleration of the Iterative Filtering moving average calculation via FFT, as detailed in \cite{cicone2020Direct}.
 Therefore, MvFIF computational complexity is $O(n m\log(m))$, where $n$ is the number of channels and $m$ is the number of time samples of the signal.
 This makes the proposed approach extremely fast and competitive with respect to any other method proposed so far in the literature, as shown also in the following numerical examples.

 Finally, since MvFIF is a direct extension of FIF algorithm for multivariate data, it inherits all the important advantages and nice properties of the original FIF.
-Such as its fast convergence as well as its stability to noise, which have been extensively studied in \cite{cicone2016adaptive,cicone2017BC,cicone2019IF_num_an,cicone2020Direct}.
+Such as its fast convergence as well as its stability to noise, which have been extensively studied in \cite{cicone2016adaptive,cicone2020Direct}.
 In the rest of this work we will show and detail the performance of MvFIF by means of numerical examples.